Limulo/website-restyle2016/_posts/2017-07-19-scumm-boxes-walk-matrix.md

 What are boxes?
 Everything started when I tried to understand the walking algorithm in SCUMM

-On every player click, the SCUMM engine identifies a path and the actor starts to move following it, bypassing obstacles along the road and eventually arriving to its destination withaout any problem.
+On every player click, the SCUMM engine identifies a path and the actor starts to move following it, bypassing obstacles along the road and eventually arriving to its destination without any problem.
 How is all this possible?

 Computer science literature **[1]** handle the topic broadly, highlighting different types of algorithms used to solve these kind of problems which are called _pathfinding_ problems.
-The best known of which is the <b>A*</b>, a natural evolution of the simpler **Dijkstra**'s one, often used to solve _tactical decision making_ problems rather that _pathfinding_ problems.
+The best known of these algorithms is the <b>A*</b>, a natural evolution of the simpler **Dijkstra**'s one, often used to solve _tactical decision making_ problems rather that _pathfinding_ problems.

 <div class="dashed">
 <img alt="Edsger Dijkstra" src="{{site.baseurl}}/assets/images/scumm/Dijkstra.jpg" style="float: right; padding:20px;"/>
 <p>The Dijkstra algorithm is named after its discoverer, the mathematician Edsger Dijkstra and, despite the algorithm was originally designed to solve the <em>shortest path</em> problem (a particular problem in mathematical graph theory), it was later used in videogames.</p>
-<p>Dijkstra is also famous for his 1968 well-known article "<em>GOTO statement considered harmful</em>" <b>[b]</b> where he fought against the so called <em>spaghetti code</em>, low quality programs difficult to read or modify because of the extreme use of <em>GOTO</em> statement (see <b>[c]</b>).</p>
+<p>Dijkstra is also famous for his 1968 well-known article "<em>GOTO statement considered harmful</em>" <b>[b]</b> where he fought against the so called <em>spaghetti code</em>, low quality programs which were difficult to read or modify because of the extreme use of <em>GOTO</em> statement (see <b>[c]</b>).</p>
 </div>

 The _A*_ algorithm is quite complex and it is very useful in situation where the AI engine is frequently asked to find the best way throw a series of point in space always changing dynamically.
-However SCUMM does not use it for its internal pathfinding mechanism; the _A*_ algorithm is too much sophisitcated, especially considering that "_walkable area_" inside a SCUMM room stay pretty the same all the time, in addition to that I think probably the _A*_ would have been too CPU hungry for old computers.
+However SCUMM does not use it for its internal pathfinding mechanism; the _A*_ algorithm is too much sophisitcated, especially considering that the "_walkable area_" inside a SCUMM room stays pretty the same throughout the game, in addition to that I think probably the _A*_ would have been too CPU hungry for old computers.

 SCUMM instead uses a relatively simple system which is pretty elegant in my opinion!

 ## Fingolfin docet

-In order to better understand what we are talking about, let's examine a post by **Max "Fingolfin" Horn** (by now an ex-member of the ScummVM development team) where he talks about SCUMM pathfinding on the ScummVM forum (see **[a]**):
+In order to better understand what we are talking about, let's examine a post by **Max "Fingolfin" Horn** (an ex-member of the ScummVM development team by now) where he talks about SCUMM pathfinding on the ScummVM forum (see **[a]**):

 {% comment %}
 In order to better understand what we are talking about, I would like to quote **Max "Fingolfin" Horn** (by now an ex-member of the ScummVM development team) who talked about SCUMM pathfinding on the forum (see **[a]**):